Pepperdine Resource, Youth Diversion, and Education

 Aliso Viejo, Dana Point, Laguna Hills, Laguna Niguel, Laguna Woods, Lake Forest, Mission Viejo, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Stanton, Villa Park and Yorba Linda.
 Services are also available to those living or attending school in the unincorporated areas of Orange County.

 To reach a PRYDE representative call 949.206.8600.
-Note that due to State Covid-19 mandates, masks are required in our offices regardless of vaccination status.
+Note that due to State and local Covid-19 mandates, masks are required in our offices for those that are unvaccinated.
 PRYDE provides intake sessions and counseling services via in person and telehealth.

 PRYDE services begin with a comprehensive intake assessment.
 During the intake, PRYDE's diversion specialists determine appropriate services that provide youth with vital help and resources.
 As part of the intake, the diversion specialist presents to the youth and their family a comprehensive individualized program.
 This individualized program may include one or more of the following components: